Iarrobino's symmetric decomposition for self-dual modules: Future work

 \section{Future work}

-We leave for future work the classification of the local Hilbert function for the prime characteristic of the field $\mathbb{K}$.
+It would be interesting to understand the case of a prime characteristic of the field $\mathbb{K}$.
 This requires slight changes in the apolarity notion.
 S. Kleiman and J.O.
 Kleppe generalized the Macaulay duality over more general rings \cite{kleiman2025macaulay}.
 The generalization of our work in that direction will be very interesting and seems possible; we leave it for future work as well.